bordigoni/client-reg-wasm/README.md

 * Envoy related
    * understand why messages are consumed 2 by 2
    * use several envoys
-   * extends envoy config to have 3 API, no auth, APIKey, Basic + TLS
 * Clean code
   * tests / docs
   * integration tests with proxy-wasm tests